1999 Kazakh legislative election

 Legislative elections were held in Kazakhstan on 10 October 1999, with a second round on 24 October.
-The result was a victory for the new Otan party, which won 23 of the 77 seats.
+The result was a victory for the new Otan party (which backed dictator Nursultan Nazarbayev), which won 23 of the 77 seats.
 Voter turnout was 62.5%.

+The main opposition party, Azamat, was not on the ballot.
+International monitors expressed concerns about the conduct of the elections.

 Background

 President Nursultan Nazarbayev announced by public decree on 7 July 1999 that the elections to both Houses of the Parliament (the Senate and Assembly) would take place on 17 September 1999 and 10 October 1999 respectively.

 The former Soviet republic, independent since 1991, wanted to project with these elections a democratic image because its January presidential election had been criticized in the West as unfair.
 For the first time, 10 of the 77 seats in the Assembly were contested on a party basis and opposition candidates were given access to the media.

-Elections
+Conduct

 International and domestic observers described the parliamentary election as flawed.
 The Organization for Security and Co-operation in Europe, that had deployed 200 observers to monitor the vote, reported that the election had fallen far short of international standards.
 It was alleged that innocent candidates had been treated unfairly and that voters had been pressured not to vote for certain candidates.